4AM365/cv-trailer-controller/docs/architecture.md

 **Hybrid Approach: Perception + Logic**

 Unlike pure machine learning approaches that require massive training datasets, this system separates concerns:
-- **CV Layer**: Detects and tracks physical light sources (what exists, where, when)
+- **CV Layer**: Detects and tracks physical light sources (what exists, where, when).
+Based on norfair for object detection.

-- **Logic Layer**: Infers semantic meaning from patterns (what it means)
+- **Logic Layer**: Infers semantic meaning from patterns (what it means).
+Rolling buffer of bayesian classification probabilities follows objects, with temporal subprocesses to populate the dict.

 - **Control Layer**: Executes appropriate trailer responses (what to do)

-This architecture acknowledges that vehicle lighting follows physical and regulatory constraints, not arbitrary patterns.
-A brake light is functionally defined by its behavior and context, not by statistical correlation.

 ## System Components